Driving Sydney to Melbourne: Coast & Inland Guide

-Considering making the drive from Sydney down to Melbourne?
+Considering making the drive from Sydney to Melbourne?
+Wondering if you should take the coast road to Melbourne or the faster inland route?
 Today we answer all your questions about driving between Australia’s two biggest cities.
 Whether you are looking for the fastest or the most scenic from Sydney to Melbourne, we have you covered.

 Of course, turn the page upside down, and you have a Melbourne to Sydney itinerary ready to go 😉

-- Travel Times on the Coastal Road to Melbourne
+- Travel Times and Distances on the Coast Road from Sydney to Melbourne

 - Rest stop – Kiama